 Herbs are easy

 Basil, rosemary, mint and thyme are especially easy to grow during the winter.
 Rosemary and basil should be moved into a larger pot once the roots are visible in the base while mint should be planted on its own in a bowl as it tends to be quite invasive and fast-growing.
-A good rule of thumb is to buy two of each plant, as one can be growing while the other is being used, and make sure to wait for new shoots to appear prior to using it in cooking.
-Water early every morning or late in the evening.
+A good rule of thumb is to buy two of each plant, as one can be growing while the other is being used, and make sure to wait for new shoots to appear prior to using Water early every morning or late in the evening.
 Also make sure to water the soil and not the leaves of the plant, which will get scorched by the sun.

 Choose the right soil